What is it about?

 Why is it important?

 Protons in silanol groups are less acid, and hence less reactive, than bridging protons.
-Here we showed that gallium zeolites are less reactive than aluminum zeolites because their acid sites belong to the "less reactive" category.
+Here we showed that gallium zeolites are less reactive than aluminum zeolites because their acid sites are similar to silanols, hence less acid.